stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 TFT_UNIT=my-app task tft:new
 ```

-The tooling creates each new unit as a copy of the files in `tf/units/template/`.
-The template directory contains a complete and working TF module for AWS resources.
-This means that each new unit is immediately ready to use.
-You are free to change units as you need.
-For example, you can completely remove the AWS resources from a unit, or have different versions of the same providers in separate units.
+The units are created as subdirectories in the directory `tf/units/`.
+For your convenience, the tooling creates each new unit as a copy of the files in `tf/units/template/`.

+The template directory has a complete, working TF module for AWS resources with the required tfvars.
+This means that each new unit has a complete set of code and is immediately ready to use.
+You can change the code for units as you need, because the tooling only requires that a module accepts the four tfvars that are listed above.
+For example, you can completely remove the AWS resources from a unit.
+Since each unit is a separate module, you can have different versions of the same providers in separate units.
-The tooling only requires that each unit is a valid TF module with these tfvars:

-- `environment_name` (string)
-- `product_name` (string)
-- `unit_name` (string)
-- `edition` (string)

 To avoid compatibility issues, I recommend that you use names that only include lowercase letters, numbers and hyphen characters, with the first character being a lowercase letter.
 Avoid defining environment and edition names that are longer than 7 characters, and unit names that are longer than 12 characters.

-> If you amend a module to not use AWS, ensure that you change the tests.
+> If you amend a unit to not use AWS, ensure that you change the tests.

 ### Contexts